smart-edge-open/specs/doc/applications-onboard/openness_howto.md

     annotations:
       k8s.v1.cni.cncf.io/networks: macvlan
 ```
-> NOTE: More networks can be added after a coma in the same annonation
+> NOTE: More networks can be added after a coma in the same annotation
 4. To verify that the additional interface was configured run `ip a` in the deployed pod.
-The output should look similiar to the following:
+The output should look similar to the following:
 ```bash
   1: lo: <LOOPBACK,UP,LOWER_UP> mtu 65536 qdisc noqueue state UNKNOWN qlen 1000
     link/loopback 00:00:00:00:00:00 brd 00:00:00:00:00:00